Racheal279/trade-capture-system/ProjectDiscussion.md

 Optional<ApplicationUser> findByLoginIdIgnoreCase(String loginId); was added to applicationuser repository to allow case insensitivity, this is a Spring JPA query method

 Used JPA Specification Executor was added to the TradeRepository for the multi search criteria and RSQL end points and then find by tradeuser, bookid and trade date  methods are added  as derived query methods to allow easy access by tradeservice class.
-The findall specification method is used to build the query dynamically and makes the search process more efficient so the rsql jpa works by parsing through the specification object which then passes over to findall() method. added autowired for book mapping added trademapper, domain specification and list imports for tradeservice test
+The findall specification method is used to build the query dynamically and makes the search process more efficient so the rsql jpa works by parsing through the specification object which then passes over to findall() method. import jakarta.persistence.EntityManager was also imported to build the RSQL query. added autowired for book mapping added trademapper, domain specification and list imports for tradeservice test